dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-3.0.md

 ## Worker Service and Worker SDK

 .NET Core 3.0 introduces the new Worker Service app template.
-This template is provides a starting point for writing long running services in .NET Core.
+This template provides a starting point for writing long running services in .NET Core.

 For more information, see: